gyk/h264bitstream/README.md

 ## Implementation Status

 Everything in the H264 standard is implemented except for:
-- parsing of diffeent SEI messages
+- parsing of different SEI messages
 - SPS extension
 - slice data
 - slice data partitioning